AndreanIG/Portofolio/projects/_posts/2022-10-20-telkom-face.md

 ## Reflection

-Working on Face Mapping at Telkom challenged me to go beyond textbook ML — I learned that real-world AI projects are less about perfect algorithms and more about adapting to messy data and business needs.
+Working on Face Mapping at Telkom challenged me to go beyond textbook Machine Learning, I learned that real-world AI projects are less about perfect algorithms and more about adapting to messy data and business needs.
 Rapid feedback and iterative problem-solving were crucial, and overcoming technical bottlenecks (like memory limits and poor labeling) made this project one of my most hands-on computer vision experiences.

 ---